cammoblammo/BandLibrary/docs/manual-editor.md

 ## Architecture

-The editor is deliberately isolated from the rest of BandLibrary.
+The editor is deliberately isolated from the rest of BandBook.
 It reads PDFs and writes `.manual.txt` files.
 Nothing else.

 This means it can be developed, tested, or replaced independently